Alessandra Ambrosio Flaunts Sizzling Coachella Cleavage In ‘Goddess’ Instagram Snap

 Alessandra’s legs, cleavage, and face are all bronzed.
 Her loose-flowing brown hair shows slight highlights – perhaps a side effect of being outdoors.
 From her pendant necklace to her smile, this 38-year-old is proving that age is just a number.

 Ambrosio’s youthful looks are noteworthy.
-Fellow model, Gigi Hadid recently took to Instagram in a similarly bohemian outfit.
+Fellow model Gigi Hadid recently took to Instagram in a similarly bohemian outfit.
 Gigi is also attending Coachella 2019.
 While Hadid is just 23, Ambrosio is pushing 40.
 Much like Kourtney Kardashian (who is 39), Alessandra seems to be just one more celebrity who is defying her years.

-The group update comes five hours after The Inquistr reported Ambrosio rocking a tiny bikini as she lay on a pool floatie.
+The group update comes five hours after The Inquisitr reported Ambrosio rocking a tiny bikini as she lie on a pool floatie.
 While the earlier snap shows substantially more skin, the “goddess” picture is hardly covered up.

 Ambrosio built her career flaunting her Amazonian limbs and feminine curves on the Victoria’s Secret runway.
 Semi-retired Alessandra may be, but the body behind this woman’s name hasn’t gone anywhere.